eclipse-ditto/ditto-examples/mqtt-bidirectional/README.md

 > *Important(!)*
 >
-> The authorized user for devops commands differs from the default ditto user:
+> The authorized user for devops commands differs from the default Ditto user:
 >
 > User: devops \
 > Password: foobar